Martiless/flawlesscooking/README.md

 ## Bugs:
-1. Font Awesome fonts are copied into the code but when the webiste is loaded are not showing up.
+1. Font Awesome fonts are copied into the code but when the website is loaded are not showing up.
       1. I had forgotten to add the Font Awesome source code to the footer section of each page.
-1. Main image not loading when page refreshed.
+1. The main image not loading when the page is refreshed.
-      1. Looked at source to make sure I was using the correct syntax, I had added in an extra full stop.
+      1. Looked at the source to make sure I was using the correct syntax, I had added in an extra full stop.
 Removing this extra full stop solved my issue.
-1. Second image not cropping correctly.
+1. The second image not cropping correctly.
-      1. Instead of using the same method as the header image, I inserted the second image in the html as a < img > tag and styled it using CSS
+      1. Instead of using the same method as the header image, I inserted the second image in the HTML as a < img > tag and styled it using CSS
 1. Image and text in "Middle" would not wrap for me.
       1. I tried a number of things including rewriting the code, troubleshooting to see if I had used the wrong code in the first place and eventually contacted the Code Institute tutors to see if I could get a better understanding as to why this was not working for me the way I wanted it to.
-      1. After speaking with a tutor I was able to see that I had to take a closer look at my margins and padding to allow both the image and text fit side my side in the designated area.
+      1. After speaking with a tutor I was able to see that I had to take a closer look at my margins and padding to allow both the image and text to fit side by side in the designated area.
-1. About page would not load correctly after adding the media queries to the pagea.
+1. About page would not load correctly after adding the media queries to the page.
       1. Used Google Dev Tools to try and fix the code.
 The code was in GitPod but not appearing in Dev tools
       1. Tried hard refreshes
-      1. Tried rewritting the code
+      1. Tried rewriting the code
-      1. Finally contacted the Code Institute tutors who helped me see that I was missing some closing brackets from previous media queries that was causing the code from the About page to be overwritten.
-Once these bracets were closed the page loaded correctly.
+      1. Finally contacted the Code Institute tutors who helped me see that I was missing some closing brackets from a previous media query that was causing the code from the About page to be overwritten.
+Once these brackets were closed the page loaded correctly.
 1. When I was making my site responsive pages recipe page started to load wrong, i.e the footer was above the middle section of the page.
       1. I was having a really hard time with this one as I had double and triple checked all my code in GitPod and also used Google Dev tools and couldn't see any problem.
 I eventually decided to used the Tutor service where one of the tutors explained to me about flex and flex-box as a way of displaying content instead of floats.
-By changing the images css from a float to a flex corrected the issue I was having.
+By changing the image's CSS from a float to a flex corrected the issue I was having.
 1. Navigation bar was not responding correctly when viewed in tablet form.
-      1. Used Google Dev Tools to try differnt methods of getting the page to work.
+      1. Used Google Dev Tools to try different methods of getting the page to work.
-      1. Eventually discoverd that the margin wasn't set correctly as it was still set to the default margins.
+      1. Eventually discovered that the margin wasn't set correctly as it was still set to the default margins.
 1. While generating the LightHouse Report I was getting an error due to some code that was appearing at the end of each of my .html files, but that I had not written nor was it appearing in GitPod
-      1. I went through all my extension I have installed on Google Chrome and discovered that an app was inserting code into the site while in the preview 8000 mode.
+      1. I went through all the extensions I have installed on Google Chrome and discovered that an app was inserting code into the site while in preview mode.
       1. I disabled the app and ran the Lighthouse report again which came back without the same feedback.

 ***